 Gary Service Trip

-The Gary Service Trip is scheduled for Friday, November 1.
+The Gary Service Trip is scheduled each fall semester.
 Students will visit ISU’s No Excuses classroom at the Charter School of the Dunes in Gary, Indiana.
-ISU students will interact with Charter School of the Dunes students through service activities and mentoring for the day.
+ISU students will interact with the school’s students through service activities and mentoring for the day.
 The cost for participants is $25.
 Registration will be available in August 2014.

 Alternative Fall Break

-Indiana State University’s second Fall Break Service Trip sponsored by the Center for Community Engagement will be November 22nd to 24th, 2013.
-ISU has teamed up with The Center for Courageous Kids in Scottsville, Kentucky to work a weekend camp.
-Volunteers will work at the camp for kids who have diabetes.
+Indiana State University’s third Fall Break Service Trip sponsored by the Center for Community Engagement will be November 21st to 23rd, 2014.
+In the past, ISU has teamed up with The Center for Courageous Kids in Scottsville, Kentucky, to work a weekend camp.
+Location TBA in spring of 2014.